 We hit the streets of London to find the best burrito in London…

 Nice to be offered a choice of rice (we went tomato over brown).
 The burrito came sufficiently filled, but not overly stuffed, with delicious marinated chicken, sour cream, peppers and black beans.
-Its consumption didn’t pose any logistical difficulties, holding together well (this is something we’ll be looking to replicate in the Gran Luchito burrito).
+Its consumption didn’t pose any logistical difficulties, holding together well.

 Another trendy burrito joint frequented by city workers looking for a nice spicy lunchtime treat.
 The Chilango style was inspired by a trip to the US made by the founders in order to discover the best burrito.